chocolateslice/html5videokeyframes/README.md

 ```
 gulp build
 ```
-Concats dependacies and the libaray into one easy use file
+Concats dependacies and the libaray into one easy to use minified file

 ## TODO:

-* Write documentation
 * Find alternative for eval (cause everyone gets their knickers in a twist when eval is used)
+* Enable options buffering
+* Check video load state